 - Extra sprigs of thyme

-- Clean and slice the mushrooms roughly, then finely chop the garlic.
+- Clean and slice the mushrooms roughly (I like them cut into different shapes and sizes for texture), then finely chop the garlic.
 Set both aside.

-- Toast the bread, spread with butter or spread and top with the mushrooms and extra thyme.
+- Toast the bread, spread with butter and top with the mushrooms and extra thyme.
+Serve immediately.